ArgonDesign/alogic/doc/types.md

 ### Mapping to Verilog types

-All Alogic types (except arrays) map to packed Verilog types with descending range specifiers.
-I.e.: Alogic only ever emits `reg [9:0] foo` or similar, and never `reg [0:9] bar`.
+All Alogic types (except arrays) map to packed Verilog types with descending range specifiers. i.e.: Alogic only ever emits `reg [9:0] foo` or similar, and never `reg [0:9] bar`.

 Variables with a structure type are emitted as multiple Verilog variables